moved that Bill , be read the third time and passed.

 We need to pass this legislation at the soonest possible opportunity.
 I hope all members will support the bill with me.

 Mr. Speaker, it is an honour to have this opportunity to speak to this legislation and enter this debate.
 First, I want to thank the leadership of all the parties for making this a free vote.
 This is such an emotional, difficult, and personal debate.
 Having had the opportunity to sit in the House since the eighties, I have had the opportunity to be involved in many debates.
 From my experience, this is one of the most difficult debates that as a parliamentarian I have entered into.

 I want to be clear, as we start this discussion, that I support the legislation, and I will lay out to some extent the reason why I feel this way.
 This decision has to be based on our own personal life experiences and some would say, our own values.
 However, the reality is that all members in this place come from different parts of Canada, come from different experiences, and have different understandings in some respects of what we are entering into.

 We all have to keep this in mind.
 This is fundamental societal change.
-This is fundamental because we are moving to allow individual Canadians, people who we love, who we are close to, who are our neighbours, our friends, the ability to have medical assisted dying.
+This is fundamental because we are moving to allow individual Canadians, people we love, people we are close to, people who are our neighbours, our friends, the ability to have medical assistance in dying.
 It should be one of those debates that should not be taken lightly.
 Nor should it be a debate where we talk specifically about what the lawyers or the courts are saying.
 Yes, we have a court case to deal with and the Supreme Court has told us what its sense is, that in fact people have a right to assisted dying.
 However, we should not diminish the importance of what that may do to our country over the long term.